tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Exorcism, Symbol of

 _Recharge 11+:_ This symbol is especially effective against enemies that assail the minds and souls of their victims.
 If you or any of your nearby allies are attacked by a enemy using an attack against Mental Defense, you may activate this symbol to get an additional +2 bonus to attacks and damage with divine spells targeting that enemy for the rest of the battle.
-(Champion: You also deal an extra 1d10 holy damage whenever you hit that foe with a divine spell; epic: 2d10 holy damage).
+(Champion: You also deal an extra 1d10 radiant damage whenever you hit that foe with a divine spell; epic: 2d10 radiant damage).

 **Quirk:** Seeks out creatures of darkness.